-The licensee shall before the effective time prepare a statement approved by the Authority setting out (consistently with the licensee's duty under paragraph 2 and consistently with its other duties under the Act and the conditions of its transmission licence) the principles and criteria by which the licensee will determine, at different times and in different circumstances, which balancing services the licensee will use to assist in co-ordinating and directing the flow of electricity onto and over the national electricity transmission system (and/or to assist in doing so efficiently and economically), and when the licensee would resort to measures not involving the use of balancing services.
+The licensee must before the effective time prepare a statement approved by the Authority setting out (consistently with the licensee's duty under paragraph 2 and consistently with its other duties under the Act and the conditions of its transmission licence) the principles and criteria by which the licensee will determine, at different times and in different circumstances, which balancing services the licensee will use to assist in co-ordinating and directing the flow of electricity onto and over the national electricity transmission system (and/or to assist in doing so efficiently and economically), and when the licensee would resort to measures not involving the use of balancing services (“the balancing principles statement”).

-The licensee shall if so directed by the Authority or when any modification should be made to the statement referred to in paragraph 5(a) to more closely reflect the intentions of the licensee but in any event at least once a year, review the statement prepared pursuant to sub-paragraph (a) and promptly seek to establish a revised statement approved by the Authority, such revisions to be made in accordance with the terms of paragraph 8 of this condition.
+The licensee must if so directed by the Authority or when any modification should be made to the statement referred to in paragraph 6(a) to more closely reflect the intentions of the licensee but in any event at least once a year, review the statement prepared pursuant to sub-paragraph (a) and promptly seek to establish a revised statement approved by the Authority, such revisions to be made in accordance with the terms of paragraph 8 of this condition.

-The licensee shall as soon as practicable:
+The licensee must as soon as practicable:

 after 1 April 2002, in respect of the period beginning at the effective time and ending on 1 April 2002;